about.

 Agentic proof optimization framework for Lean for the rewriting of undergraduate and competition-level theorems.

-ImProver²: Iteratively Self-Improving SLM's for Neurosymbolic Proof Optimization
+ImProver 2: Iteratively Self-Improving LM's for Neurosymbolic Proof Optimization

-Riyaz Ahuja, Tate Rowney, Jeremy Avigad, Prasad Tetali, Sean Welleck
+Riyaz Ahuja, Tate Rowney, Jeremy Avigad, Sean Welleck

 In Progress